 - Do a privacy check: go through your privacy settings and adjust them.

 - Prevent Google from saving your searches.
-Go to www.google.com/history and log in with your Google account.
+Go to www.google.com/history and log in.
 Click the “Data & personalisation” option and turn off “Web & app activity”.

 - Use a VPN to encrypt your internet traffic.
 A good VPN redirects your data via a remote server, so your IP address is no longer visible to everyone.
 This way you’ll be more anonymous online and Google will have a harder time collecting data about you.
 However, keep in mind that, even if you have the VPN enabled, Google can still collect information about you when you’re logged in to any of Google’s services.
 As long as you have an account, Google can build your profile.
 Therefore, always make sure you log out when using a VPN.
-ExpressVPN is a good all-round VPN that we wholeheartedly recommend.
+There are different great VPN providers you could use.
+NordVPN, for example, offers great protection.
+ExpressVPN is another good all-round VPN that we wholeheartedly recommend.

 - Very easy to use VPN